PureSolTechnologies/NodeVault/README.md

 The name "NodeVault" plays on the idea of a secure repository where you can store and manage your NodeJS packages with confidence.
 It's concise, evokes the sense of security, and hints at the valuable packages stored within.

-The command line shortcut `nova` means something like a new star what we hope this tool becomes. ;-)
+The command line shortcut `nova` means something like a new star what we hope this tool becomes. ;-) "NoVa" is a shortcut, adding a modern touch to the name.
+It's catchy and easy to remember.